luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample1/README.md

 To verify the Ollama installation run these commands:

-For running the phi3 model:
+For downloading the phi3 model:

 ```
 ollama run phi3